 - Stop collecting, using or disclosing personal data in contravention of the Act;

 - Destroy personal data collected in contravention of the Act;

 - Provide access to or correct the personal data; and/or

 - Pay a financial penalty of an amount not exceeding $1 million.

 Offences Related to the PDPC's Powers of Investigation

 An organisation or a person is also guilty of an offence if any of the following is committed:

-- If the organisation or person obstructs the PDPC or an authorised officer in the performance of their duties or exercise of their powers under the PDPA;
+- If the organisation or person obstructs the PDPC or an authorised officer in the performance of their duties or exercise of their powers under the Act;

 - If the organisation or person knowingly or recklessly makes a false statement to the PDPC, or knowingly misleads or attempts to mislead the PDPC, in the course of the performance of its duties or powers under the Act; and

 - If a person makes a request for access or correction under the Act to obtain access to or to change the personal data of another individual without that individual’s authority.